 Federal work-study is administered by participating colleges and universities.
 Check with the financial aid office at your school to learn more about whether they participate in federal or state work-study programs.
 This can help you gain a better understanding of your eligibility and the opportunities available to you.

 Am I eligible for work-study?

 First, to be eligible for work-study, you need to fill out the Free Application for Federal Student Aid (FAFSA).
-Check the box that indicates you would like to be considered for work-study.
+Check the box that indicates you want to be considered for work-study.

 Fill out the FAFSA as soon as possible in the application process.
 Some types of aid are awarded on a first-come, first-served basis, so this will be to your advantage.
-Generally speaking, students who file their FAFSA early in the previous academic year (in January or February) are more likely to receive work-study aid.
+Students who file their FAFSA early in the previous academic year (in January or February) may be more likely to receive work-study aid.

-Even if you receive work-study aid at the beginning of your school career, you are not guaranteed to receive it throughout your program of study.
-Rather, several factors will determine whether you are eligible for work-study aid on an annual basis including maintaining a baseline of Satisfactory Academic Progress.
+Even if you receive work-study opportunities at the beginning of your school career, you're not guaranteed to receive them throughout your program.
+Several factors determine whether you're eligible for work-study aid on an annual basis including maintaining a baseline of Satisfactory Academic Progress.

-These factors include how much total work-study funding your school receives in a given year, as well as whether you used the work-study funding allocated to you in the previous year, your financial need and your family's income.
+These factors include how much total work-study funding your school receives, whether you used the work-study funding allocated to you in the previous year, your financial need and your family's income.
 In addition, there's usually a minimum of credit hours, within your degree category, for you to enroll in each semester to maintain your eligibility.